Here Comes a Sound of Change - Nothing ear (1)

 Nothing ear (1) combines raw beauty and precise engineering, with Active Noise Cancellation, for a pure sound experience.

 LONDON, July 27, 2021 /PRNewswire/ -- Today Nothing introduced ear (1), the highly anticipated true wireless earbuds featuring an iconic transparent design and a premium user experience.
-With up to 34 hours playtime with the case, a powerful 11.6mm driver and leading specs including Active Noise Cancellation, Nothing ear (1) delivers a pure sound experience at just £99 GBP.
+With up to 34 hours playtime with the case, a powerful 11.6mm driver and leading specs including Active Noise Cancellation, Nothing ear (1) delivers a pure sound experience at just INR 5,999.

 "Nothing ear (1) is a breath of fresh air in a cluttered and indifferent market, setting the tone for our connected digital world to come," said Carl Pei, CEO and Co-founder of Nothing.
 "It marries advanced technology, precise engineering, and groundbreaking design at an unbelievable price."